mimnaghm/face-detect/README.md

 **TO USE:**
 YOU CAN USE ANY INFO WHEN REGISTERING
 <br>
-To use the app, sign-in or regitster, then copy and paste a direct link to an image.
+To use the app, sign-in or regitster, then copy and paste a direct link to an image. <br>
 The app should detect the face and outline it with a blue box.

 Currently, the app is only able to detect a single face but I may update it in the future.<br>